petrichorrr006/DAA_assignment3/README.md

 1. Introduction
 This report presents an analysis of two classical Minimum Spanning Tree (MST) algorithms — Prim’s and Kruskal’s — implemented in Java.
 The study aims to evaluate their correctness, efficiency, and scalability across datasets of varying sizes and densities.
-Four datasets were generated in JSON format: Small, Medium, Large, and Extra Large, ranging from fewer than 10 vertices up to over 1,000 vertices.
+3 datasets were generated in JSON format: Small, Medium, Large, ranging from fewer than 10 vertices up to 1,000 vertices.

-2. Results Summary
+3. Results Summary
 The algorithms were executed on multiple graphs per dataset.
 Each test recorded the total cost of the MST, execution time (in milliseconds), and the number of algorithmic operations performed.
  <img width="864" height="597" alt="image" src="https://github.com/user-attachments/assets/34e649be-f3e7-4b01-a271-ddf360a5c24c" />